Specialized GIScience training and skills: How does that relate to the job market?

 If you are seeking a graduate certificate only, and not seeking a concurrent graduate degree, you are not subject to the continuous enrollment policy.
 Therefore, you do not need to submit a Leave of Absence form if you do not enroll one or more terms, including summer term.
 And if you do take a break for one or more terms, you do not need to reapply to the Graduate School if you return within the seven-year time limit.
 Unfortunately, you may be asked to reapply anyway.
 If this happens, please contact Kuuipo Walsh, and she can try to resolve the misunderstanding.
 In addition, it is important to note that after seven years, you would lose any credits taken before then.

 How do I obtain or renew an ArcGIS license?

-You may obtain ArcGIS 10.x through Information Services.
+You may obtain ArcGIS Pro or Desktop through Information Services.

-Note: Currently the College of Forestry and the College of Earth, Ocean, and Atmospheric Sciences both use ArcGIS 10.4.1 in a majority of courses and labs this academic year (fall term 2016-spring term 2017).
+Note: The College of Earth, Ocean, and Atmospheric Sciences will use ArcGIS Pro in a majority of courses and labs this academic year.
 For other colleges, check with your instructor or lab manager.

 How do I obtain training in ArcGIS through Esri’s web-based short courses?

 All students, faculty and staff at OSU now have free access to a number of web-based courses offered through Esri.
 At the Esri training website, search for a web course, by selecting FORMAT = Web Course.